butlergroup/Indigo./SECURITY.md

 ## Reporting a Vulnerability

-Report vulnerabilities found in the project to: welcome@indigo.gallery
+Report vulnerabilities found in the project to: dev@indigo.gallery